-The history of many Martial Arts Schools is often very much the story of the journey of its most senior ranks, and Tigers Taekwondo is no different.
-Mr Tim Huggins is now a sixth Dan (master rank) in Taekwondo, but as with every student, Sabomnim Tim started somewhere as a beginner.
-Tim began his training journey in Judo in 1980 under Mr Peter Tan, founder of the Phnom Doun Penh Martial Arts club and a skilled Sensei in Judo and Sabomnim in Taekwondo.
-Mr Tan had also trained in Bokator (the Cambodian style of kickboxing similar to Thai kickboxing) and Shotokan Karate as a younger man in Cambodia, so Tim’s development was strongly influenced by an appreciation for a wide range of martial arts styles.
+Chief Instructor Mr Tim Huggins is now 6th Dan rank in Taekwondo, but as with every student, started somewhere as a beginner.
+Tim began his training journey in Judo in 1980 under Mr Peter (Neng) Tan, owner of Tans Martial Arts Supplies, founder of the Phnom Doun Penh Martial Arts club and a skilled Sensei in Judo and Sabomnim in Taekwondo.
+Mr Tan had also trained in Bokator (a Cambodian style of kickboxing similar to Thai kickboxing) and Shotokan Karate as a younger man in Cambodia, so Tim’s development was strongly influenced by an appreciation for a wide range of martial arts styles.
 Sabomnim Tim travelled to Korea in 1990 to grade for his black belt, and was issued a Korean Taekwondo Association first Dan certificate in that year.

-Tim has also worked full time in the martial arts industry in retail martial arts supplies, as a publisher/editor of a niche industry magazine called Impact Martial Arts Magazine, and as a fulltime Taekwondo and Self Defence in Schools instructor.
-When Sabomnim Tim became a 4th Dan in 1999 he founded the school name of Banyule Tigers Dojang.
+In 1992 Sabomnim Tim began training Taekwondo under the guidance of Mr Rod Black, founder of Black Taekwondo and a skilled sports fighting instructor and former Australian champion.
+Sabomnim Tim gained much of his sports fighting skills and experience in the rich training environment of one of Melbourne’s top fighting clubs of the time.
+Macleod YMCA was the home of one of the very first Ju-jitsu schools in Melbourne, and also has a long established Karate school.
+Black Taekwondo started a branch at the YMCA in 1992, initially under Mr Rod Black, and in 1994 Sabomnim Tim took over instructing at the branch.
+When Tim graded to 4th Dan in 1999 he founded the school name of Banyule Tigers Dojang.
 In 2000 he became a fully independent instructor and along with Mr Peter Vandelaarschot formed Tigers Taekwondo, incorporating Banyule Tigers Dojang and Casey Tigers Dojang.
 Mr Vandelaarschot later ceased instructing, and in 2005 Mr Huggins formed a sister club at the Kinglake West Hall; Mountain Tigers Dojang.

 Taekwondo is appropriate for all ages with specialised classes for under 12 year olds and over 12 year olds, and Tigers has an inclusive friendly atmosphere for older adults, as well as mixed classes for all ages.
 Classes may also be separated into belt levels so teaching can be appropriate for the experience level of the students.
-Contact sparring is not compulsory and is taught in separate classes for those who want to take part in the full contact side of the sport, as well as dedicated self defence and traditional forms classes.
+Contact sparring is not compulsory and is taught in separate classes for those who want to take part in the full contact side of the sport, as well as dedicated self-defence and traditional forms classes.

 Tigers Taekwondo prides itself on having an open and friendly family environment, and encourages families to train together where possible.